- Product Reviews

 The most common mistake is stopping before the process is complete.
 The process is like sanding wood.
 The surface will get smoother and smoother with each application.
 Continue with repeat applications until the shine is restored.

-7. Inspect the spot, noting changes
+6. Inspect the spot noting changes.

 The Etch Remover is meant to be applied by hand in small sections.
-A power tool with buffing pad may be used, however, with caution or you risk burning swirl marks into the marble.
+A power tool with a buffing pad may be used, however, with caution or you risk burning swirl marks into the marble.
 It is best to apply by hand.
-If you choose to use a power buffer be sure to use minimal pressure, set the speed (RPM) on the lowest setting, and take your time inspecting your results frequently.
+If you choose to use a power buffer, be sure to use minimal pressure, set the speed (RPM) on the lowest setting, and take your time inspecting your results frequently.